-The purpose of an assessment of manufacturing readiness utilizing the MRL criteria is to analyze current conditions and to identify manufacturing risks in order to assist the program/project manager in creating a plan or options to reduce or remove those risks.
+The purpose of an MRL Assessment is to analyze current conditions and to identify manufacturing risks in order to assist the program/project manager in creating a plan or options to reduce or remove those risks.
 Identifying risk is a key part of developing mitigation efforts; it is a key enabler of program success.
 Risk management includes risk planning, risk assessment, risk handling and mitigation strategies, and risk monitoring approaches.
-Thorough assessments of maturity, development of manufacturing maturation plans, and the use of technology transition plans are fundamental tools for mitigation.
+Thorough assessments of maturity, development of MMPs, and the use of technology transition plans are fundamental tools for mitigation.
 See the following for further information on risk management: